nationalarchives/tdr-dev-documentation/technology-considerations/s3-user-access-to-objects.md

 TDR is using Keycloak as a third party service to manage and authenticate users.

-To be able to make use of such an IAM policy outlined above to control access to S3 objects, Keycloak needs to integrated with AWS Cognito as an identity provider.
+To be able to make use of an IAM policy outlined above to control access to AWS S3 objects, Keycloak needs to integrated with AWS Cognito as an identity provider.

 This is because Keycloak users will need to be associated with an AWS Cognito identity, which can be used with the AWS IAM policy.

 Keycloak can be made an AWS Cognito authentication provider in two ways as:
 * a custom Developer authentication provider; or
-* an OpenId authentication provider
+* an OpenId authentication provider.

 Details of how to set up an AWS Cognito identity pool using these two approaches are available here:
 * Custom Developer Authentication provider: https://docs.aws.amazon.com/cognito/latest/developerguide/developer-authenticated-identities.html